miigwall/Spotify-Playlist-To-Text/README.md

 What to solve
 ========================
-- It uses JQuery 1.8.0.
-JQuery 1.10.2 doesn't works.
-It says that "getSpotifyAPI() not found"
+- Must update to JQuery 1.10.2 (if possible)
+- Linux Support

 Bugs
 ========================